Disgusting Domino's People: Commentary

 Mark Wnek, a chairman-chief creative officer of Lowe New York, called the behavior in the video a "crime against working people," noting that it would have a negative psychological impact on workers and parents who can only afford fast food during a difficult economic time.
 In fact, CNET's Chris Matyszczyk attributed many American citizens' reliance on fast food as a major reason for the negative attention: "People are relying far more on fast food to get through their budgetary week and are desperate, despite stories to the contrary, to know that these restaurants are sanitary."
 As Marzilli reasoned how consumer perception decreased due to one video, "It's graphic enough in the video, and it's created enough of a stir, that it gives people a little bit of pause."

 On the week of the scandal, brand experts praised Domino's quick response, but felt it could've been sooner and debated the corporation's long-term ability to survive.
 Some predicted that the nationwide hatred online towards Domino's would be short-lived, and recommended the corporation do special offers and price discounts to get back positive consumer perception.
 On the other hand, Tait Subler founding partner Dodie Subler was skeptical due to the clips' online long-term existence.
-Nielsen Online brand strategist Pete Blackshaw recommended the corporation to stop airing television advertisements for a few weeks to get the incident out of the people's conscience.
+Nielsen Online brand strategist Pete Blackshaw recommended the corporation stop airing television advertisements for a few weeks to get the incident out of the people's conscience.

 Wrote Henry Blodget, it was "hard to know what companies should do about this other recognize that it's going to happen (with thousands of employees and customers, a few are always going to be disgruntled and/or stupid).
 Companies just need to learn to deal with it as fast and well as they can."